The appearance of the regular black hole with a stable inner horizon

 where $r_n$ is the position of $n$-th intersection with the accretion disk.
 We adopt the geometrically and optically thin accretion model, whose emission brightness is given by \cite{Guerrero:2022qkh}

 We assume the light emitted is monochromatic, so the photons are emitted with the same frequency.
-The emission is sharply peaked and ends at the critical curve, as shown in Fig.\ref{Iem}
+The emission is sharply peaked and ends at the photon sphere, as shown in Fig.\ref{Iem}